keanulee/bus-times-server/README.md

 * trips.txt
 * stop_times.txt

-### Response Format
+## Response Format

-When the Pebble app starts, the watch senda a POST request with the following parameters:
+When the Pebble app starts, the watch sends a POST request with the following parameters:

 #### Request